imgproxy/imgproxy/docs/generating_the_url_advanced.md

 ex:%extend
 ```

-If set to `0`, imgproxy will not extend the image if the resizing result is smaller than the given size.
-With any other value, imgproxy will extend the image to the given size.
+When set to `1`, `t` or `true`, imgproxy will extend the image if it is smaller than the given size.

-Default: `0`
+Default: false

 #### Gravity